smontanari/smocker/README.md

 ```

 ### Dependencies
 sMocker has only one explicit dependency in the **[underscore](http://underscorejs.org/)** library.
-Then, based on what backend adapter you use, you may or may not need to add other libraries.
+Then, depending on what backend adapter we want to use, we need to make sure we have the corresponding underlying library.

 By default sMocker will attempt to use [Sinon.JS](http://sinonjs.org) and therefore require us to load the sinon library in the browser (see the **Backend adapters** section below for more details about which library to use).

 ## Usage